-Combination of Tobacco and Cannabis
+Combination of tobacco and cannabis

 While it's not uncommon for people to combine tobacco and cannabis in a joint that's also known as a spliff, blunts are filled strictly with cannabis.
 Because there is already tobacco in the cigar paper used to roll a blunt, there's no reason to add additional tobacco.

-Amount of Cannabis Used
+Amount of cannabis used

-How Much Does it Cost to buy a Blunt?
+How much does it cost to buy a blunt?

 Some cannabis consumers may also wonder whether there's a difference in the high created by blunts and other cannabis paraphernalia, such as pipes.
 The tobacco used in the production of blunts could create a head rush effect in some users, giving them the impression that blunts get you higher than pipes.
 However, the more realistic reason blunts tend to generate a more potent buzz is because they can hold more cannabis than your average pipe.

-How to Roll a Blunt
+How to roll a blunt

 Ready to take a shot at rolling a blunt?
 Here's how it's done:

-Step 1: Grind Your Cannabis
+Step 1: Grind your cannabis

 Before you can start rolling a blunt, you need to break down your cannabis.
-You have two options: You can either grind down your buds in a grinder, or you can break it down with your fingers.
+You have two options: You can either grind down your buds in a grinder, or you can break them down with your fingers.

-Step 2: Empty Your Cigar
+Step 2: Empty the cigar

 (Note: if you purchased a blunt wrap, there won't be any tobacco to deal with, so you can skip this step.)

-Step 3: Moisten Your Blunt Wrap
+Step 3: Moisten the blunt wrap

 Cigar paper can be challenging to work with, but moistening it can make the paper easier to shape, wrap, and work with.
 Plus, it can help to seal any micro-tears that may have occurred during splitting and emptying.

 If you're rolling the blunt for yourself, you can use your saliva to moisten the entire paper.
-However, if you're rolling for others or a large group, you can also moisten the paper with a bit of water.
+However, if you're rolling for others or a large group, moisten the paper with a bit of water.
 Just put a few drops on your index finger and spread across the surface of the paper.

-Step 4: Fill Your Blunt
+Step 4: Fill the blunt

-Step 5: Roll and Seal Your Blunt
+Step 5: Roll and seal the blunt

-Frequent use of high-potency cannabis at high doses may increase your risk of developing C.U.D., but it's important to remember that everyone's body is different and reacts differently to cannabis as a result.
+Frequent use of high-potency cannabis at high doses may increase your risk of developing CUD, but it's important to remember that everyone's body is different and reacts differently to cannabis as a result.
 If you're worried about the risk of cannabis use disorder, consider taking a tolerance break or consulting with a physician or cannabis specialist.